The Four Noble Truths

 • Right intentionSammā-saṅkappa

-Cultivate intentions rooted in renunciation (letting go of craving), goodwill (non-ill will, mettā), and harmlessness (non-cruelty, avihiṃsā).
-Check your motivation before acting.
+Cultivate intentions of renunciation (letting go), goodwill (mettā), harmlessness (avihiṃsā).
+Check motivation before acting.

 / The Three PoisonsKilesa & Virtues

-The root causes of suffering and their antidotes.
+Root causes of suffering & their antidotes.

 • Greed/lustLobha